chalatz/tours/pages/links/ancient-sites/lindos.md

   abstract: Lindos Tours in Rhodes, Acropolis of Lindos Tours
   http_desc: Lindos Tours in Rhodes, Acropolis of Lindos Tours, Executive tours and
     Escorted tours of Rhodes.
-title: Lindos - The Traditional Settlement
+title: 'Rhodes Lindos Tour '
 summary: The ancient town of Lindos lies on the east coast of the island at a distance of 55 km / 34 miles from the capital of Rhodes.
 Some of the 15th century structures in the whitewashed town have been declared traditional buildings to be preserved.